Enhanced strong interaction effect in synthetic spin-orbit coupling with mixed spin symmetry: Numerical results

 \section{Numerical results}

-We construct the Hamiltonains~\eqref{eq:H0_2nd}\eqref{eq:Hint_2nd} and diagonalize them in a truncated space numerically.
+We construct the Hamiltonains~\eqref{eq:H0_2nd}\eqref{eq:Hint_2nd} for three particles and diagonalize them in a truncated space numerically.
 In this work, we fix $g_{\downarrow\downarrow}=g_{\uparrow\uparrow}=g$ to keep the symmetry between down and up spins.
 Moreover, to study competition between SOC and contact interaction, we turn on the anti-aligned pseudo-spin interaction $g_{\downarrow\uparrow}$ or the aligned pseudo-spin interaction $g$.
 The study of the two particle system has shown that these two cases give clear different properties in the ground state~\cite{Usui2020Spin}.
-We use the trap energy $\hbar\omega$ as the energy unit and normalise the parameters with the trap energy $\hbar\omega$ and the trap length $\xi=\sqrt{\hbar/m\omega}$, and display normalised parameters in all the figures.
-Also, we fix $k\xi=4$ and set the cutoff of the truncated space as $M=50$.
+We use the trap energy $\hbar\omega$ as the energy unit and normalise the parameters with the trap energy $\hbar\omega$ and the trap length $\ell=\sqrt{\hbar/m\omega}$, for example the interaction strengths $g,g_{\downarrow\uparrow}$ are normalised with $\gamma\equiv\hbar\omega\ell$.
+Also, we fix $k\ell=4$ and set the cutoff of the truncated space as $M=50$.
 We discuss the justification of the cutoff $M$ in Appendix~\ref{app:cutoff}, and our numerical code can be viewed in Ref.~\cite{Usui2023Code}.